Your work and career

 Your employment status can affect your entitlement to these rights.
 If, for example, you are self employed, on a short-term contract or employed through an agency you may not be covered by these rights.
 If this applies to you it is important to seek advice.

 In addition to your statutory rights, your employer may offer more support.
 This will be outlined in your contract and the organisation’s policies.
 For example, you may be able to use leave arrangements, paid or unpaid, at the discretion of your employer to cover intensive periods of care.

 If you are thinking of giving up work, a career break (or sabbatical) allows you to keep your options open, ensuring you can go back, and keeping you in touch with the world of work.
 Some employers offer paid and/or unpaid career breaks, often after a specified period of service with them, so check your organisation’s policies.

 Sometimes the support you need is very simple like access to a telephone or information and advice.

 Working out what benefits or tax credits you might be entitled to is a difficult and complex task.
 However we would urge everyone who is caring for someone not to be put off and claim what they are entitled to.
 Research from Carers UK in 2010 called ‘Carers Missing Millions’ showed that around £843 million of benefits goes unclaimed by carers each year.
 There are all kinds of reasons for this but sometimes people simply give up on their claims or they are wrongly advised and told they are not entitled to claim.

 It pays to get good advice.
 Carers UK can give you information on what financial help is available, but we would always suggest that you seek contact with a qualified advisor to do a thorough benefits check and looking at your individual circumstances.

 Carer’s Allowance is the main benefit for carers.
-From April 2012 the weekly rate is £58.45.
+From April 2015 the weekly rate is £62.10. (this will change annually)

 To get Carer’s Allowance you must meet all the following conditions: